tc17339/ce888labs/lab2/README.md

-In the vehicles.py, I creat pictures,including 2 scaterplots and  2 histograms.
+In the vehicles.py, I creat four pictures,including 2 scaterplots and  2 histograms.
 They proved a more intuitional analyz way from csv file of vehicles.
 In the new_bootstrap, the code calculated the standard deviation and found the upper bound and lower bound.

 ![logo](./hist_vehi.png?raw=true)